sergofun/carbon_intensity_colliector/README.md

 ## Comments
-As a first improvement the testing procedure should be extended to launch web-server (for instance cowboy) as a CO2 emission data provider
+As a first improvement the testing procedure should be extended to launch web-server (for instance cowboy) as a CO2 emission data provider.

+Also it will be good to have some metrics here.
+For example number of successful/unsuccessful requests and requests duration.

+Since the maximum date range is limited to 14 days by data provider as an improvement we should detect situation when application downtime is more than 14 days.

+It seems that CO2 emission data provider returns nil as actual intensity value for the latest measurement in case of GET /intensity/{from}/{to} API using, therefore data will be updated during next iteration.